 The Atomium is an international tourist attraction.
 This unique piece of architecture, created on the occasion of the World Fair of Brussels in 1958, became the most popular monument of the capital of Europe.

-Atomium in figures
+Atomium in figures and records

 The Atomium is established by 9 spheres (1 sphere on each of the 8 tops and 1 in the centre).
 These 9 spheres are connected by 20 tubes, the whole resting on 3 pillars.